R&D Tax Credit Explained

 What is the R&D Tax Credit?

 Research and Development is the engine of innovation, driving breakthroughs that benefit society at large.
 However, R&D is inherently risky and costly.
-To encourage greater investment in this critical area, Ireland, like many nations, introduced the R&D Tax Credit.
+To encourage greater investment in this critical area, Ireland, like many nations, introduced a R&D Tax Credit.
 By lowering the effective cost of R&D, this incentive aims to inspire more companies to innovate, resulting in advancements that improve our collective future.

 Who can qualify?